spring-ai-community/mcp-annotations/README.md

 - **`@McpTool`** - Annotates methods that implement MCP tools with automatic JSON schema generation
   - **`@McpToolParam`** - Annotates tool method parameters with descriptions and requirement specifications

+#### Special Parameter Annotations
+- **`@McpProgressToken`** - Marks a method parameter to receive the progress token from the request.
+This parameter is automatically injected and excluded from the generated JSON schema

 ### Method Callbacks

 The modules provide callback implementations for each operation type: